binkley/spikes/kotlin-native/README.md

 * Gradle has an annoying 3-file solution for keeping plugin and dependency versions in one place.
 See
   [Plugin Version Management](https://docs.gradle.org/current/userguide/plugins.html#sec:plugin_version_management).
+* This is _not_ a multi-platform build in that it will not build MacOS on a Linux box, etc.  It does however not complain if you simply build on Linux, and are happy with getting only a Linux binary.

 ## It works